 Besides solo performance, Hsin-yi is an active collaborative pianist and chamber musician and holds strong interest in contemporary music.
 She has played in the contemporary ensemble, Musique 21 since 2016 and has worked with many renowned composers such as Andy Akiho, Christopher Cerrone and Zhou Tian.

 Hsin-yi received M. M. degrees in both Piano Performance and Chamber Music from the University of Michigan.
 She earned the D. M. A. degree from Michigan State University under the guidance of Margarita Shevchenko.
-Currently, she is freelancing and teaching in Ann Arbor, Michigan.
+Currently, she is the staff pianist at University of Michigan and the collaborative pianist at Huron High School Choirs.
+She is also committed to piano teaching and has her own private studio in Ann Arbor, Michigan.